Mississippi's notorious Parchman prison doesn't have to be a death machine

 (CNN)The state prison at Parchman casts a long shadow in both Mississippi's and this country's creative imagination.

-The notorious prison farm -- known most recently for being the prison where nice inmates have recently died -- sits on 20,000 acres of rich Delta land provided the inspiration for the setting of the films "Cool Hand Luke and "O' Brother, Where Art Thou?"
+The notorious prison farm -- known most recently for being the prison where nine inmates have recently died -- sits on 20,000 acres of rich Delta land provided the inspiration for the setting of the films "Cool Hand Luke and "O' Brother, Where Art Thou?"
 In Mississippi's literary imagination, Parchman finds its way into both the lyrics of the blues as well as fiction and poetry, touching almost every corner of the state's cultural landscape.

 In William Faulkner's "The Mansion," it is referred to as an unescapable "destination doom."
 In recent literature by Mississippi writers, the characters in Jesmyn Ward's "Sing, Unburied, Sing" reveal the real and psychic costs of cycles of trauma, poverty, and violence designed to siphon vulnerable people into jails and prisons like Parchman.